 Last year I failed my reading challenge.
-I couldn’t finish reading 12 books in a year.
+I couldn't finish reading 12 books in a year.
 At the beginning of 2016, I got competitive and wanted to prove that I can read 24 books a year.
-Now, I want to take up the 52 book challenge and read one book per week in 2017.
+Now, I want to take up the 52 book challenge and read one book per week.

 I've got an enormous amount of value from these 24 books I read this year.
 I started sharing notes from these books and created a reading list where I rate and summarize my favorite books.

 You must be grateful for being able to read.
 You must use that gift.
 I love how Mark Twain summed the power you have.
 The man who does not read has no advantage over the man who cannot read.

 The benefits you could reap by joining the reading challenge.

 - Enhance focus.